krrun16/BinaryHeapTreaAria/README.md

 Binary Heap Tree implementation with ARIA attribute

-Link to project: https://ljflores.git-pages.research.uiowa.edu/binary_heap_tree_aria (currently doesn't work)
+Link to project: https://ljflores.git-pages.research.uiowa.edu/binary_heap_tree_aria (currently doesn't work -- see the rest of README.md for details)

 The user should hear "changed node" when they focus on a changed node.